 3. Use SMTP for sending emails of your scheduled reports

-Jet Essentials also includes the option to use SMTP for scheduled reports.
+Jet Professional also includes the option to use SMTP for scheduled reports.
 SMTP stands for "Simple Mail Transfer Protocol"

 Most email systems (including Microsoft Exchange) include SMTP capabilities.
-You can configure your SMTP settings in Jet Essentials' "Application Settings"...
+You can configure and test your SMTP settings in Jet Professional' "App Settings"...

 and modify your scheduled reports to use SMTP instead of Outlook...